TwoFistedJustice/manifold/docs/definitions.md

 #### Clarification

 ##### Projects vs Jobs
-"Change the struts" would be a "Project", consisting of the "Jobs" "Change the front struts" and "Change the rear struts".
+"Change the struts" would be a "Project", consisting of the "jobs" "Change the front struts" and "Change the rear struts".

- "Rebuild the brakes" would be a "Project" consising of the "Jobs", "Service the front disc brakes", "Service the rear drum brakess", "Rebuild the master cylinder", and "Replace the rubber brake lines".
+ "Rebuild the brakes" would be a "Project" consising of the "jobs", "Service the front disc brakes", "Service the rear drum brakess", "Rebuild the master cylinder", and "Replace the rubber brake lines".